MarcLandis/MMM-Buttons/README.md

 ## Installation

-Clone this repository in your `modules` folder, and install dependencies:
+Clone this repository into your `modules` directory and install the dependencies:

 ```bash
 cd ~/MagicMirror/modules # adapt directory if you are using a different one